artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > If you honored me last time and heard my prayer
 > and rained destruction down on all Achaea's ranks,
 > now bring my prayer to pass once more.
 Now, at last,
-> driving this killing plauge from the armies of Achaea!"
+> driving this killing plague from the armies of Achaea!"
 >
 > His prayer went up and Phoebus Apollo heard him.
 > And soon as the men had prayed and flung the barley,